MAJOR FAMILY LAW PRIVACY NOTICE FOR CLIENTS, POTENTIAL CLIENTS, OR PERSONS LOOKING FOR INFORMATION OR ASSISTANCE

 Data will be stored in a range of different places, including in your case matter file, in MFL’s case management systems, and in other IT systems (including the MFL email system).

 MFL takes the security of your data seriously.
-MFL has internal policies and controls in place to try to ensure that your data is not lost, accidentally destroyed, misused or disclosed, and is not accessed except by its employees in the performance of their duties.
+We will not sell your data to anyone and we have internal policies and controls in place to try to ensure that your data is not lost, accidentally destroyed, misused or disclosed, and is not accessed except by its employees in the performance of their duties.
+We use firewalls and anti-virus software, our computers are encrypted and we use password protection access for all of our systems.

 For how long will we store your data?